fusion809/fusion809.github.io/doublePendulum/derivation.md

 </figure>
 ~~~

 Figure 1 depicts the double pendulum system being analysed.
 Most physicists treat $\theta_1$ and $\theta_2$ as being relative to the negative y-axis instead of the positive x-axis.
-I, as primarily a mathematician, prefer the positive x-axis as the point of reference for angles as I find it more intuitive.
+I, as primarily a mathematician, prefer the positive \(x\)-axis as the point of reference for angles as I find it more intuitive.

 \tableofcontents